 For further information concerning estimated costs of attendance for the Nursing programs, contact the Business Office at (802) 728-1301.
 Program costs are based on annual full-time cost of the program.

 ^{} New Vermont Tech students only

 ^{} Required for all full-time students not covered by another medical plan

-^{} Room charges for Randolph Center campus; see Other Estimated Expenses for Williston campus
+^{} Meal charges for Randolph Center campus; No meal plans at Williston campus

 Cost Chart Three: Dental Hygiene